+Céline’s career began over a decade ago when she started working in Social Media Management, a field in which she is still active today.
+Her efforts and successes have put her at the top of the list for many artists who want to expand their online presence.
 "Céline is an absolute delight to work with.
 I trust her implicitly to accurately represent me in Social Media.
 She has always impressed me.” - Dr. Oliver Jones OC.CQ - Doc of Music

 Céline’s history in event production also includes 2018’s From Toronto, With Love, an all-star evening featuring some of Canada’s best talent coming together to raise money for a fellow artist.
 The artists featured were: Robi Botos, Dave Young, C.M., Molly Johnson, O.C., Jane Bunnett, O.C., Jim Doxas, Kevin Turcotte, Kellylee Evans, Heather Bambrick, Genevieve Marentette, Amy McConnell, Rose Colella, Barbra Lica, Whitney Ross-Barris, Yvette Tollar, Christina Raphaelle, Haldane, Jim Clayton, Carl Bray, Reg Schwager, Joseph Callender, Ross MacIntyre, and Chris White.
-In February 2019, the 70th anniversary of Oscar Peterson’s US debut at Carnegie Hall will be commemorated at Jazz At Lincoln Center’s Appel Room, with “Piano Master: The Oscar Peterson Story.”
+In February 2019, the 70th anniversary of Oscar Peterson’s US debut at Carnegie Hall was commemorated at Jazz At Lincoln Center’s Appel Room, with “Piano Master: The Oscar Peterson Story.”
 For this remarkable 2-night event, Céline called upon 2x GRAMMY Award-winning bassist, composer, arranger, and bandleader John Clayton to act as Musical Director.
-This special program will feature performances from Gerald Clayton, Bill Charlap, Ben Paterson, Robi Botos, Kenny Barron, Gonzalo Rubalcaba, Paul Marinaro, Jeff Hamilton, and Ulf Wakenius.
+This special program featured performances from Gerald Clayton, Bill Charlap, Ben Paterson, Robi Botos, Kenny Barron, Gonzalo Rubalcaba, Paul Marinaro, Jeff Hamilton, and Ulf Wakenius.